It’s easy to figure out how much it will cost to buy a car. It’s even displayed on the vehicle, hence the phrase “sticker price.”

 What’s harder is determining how much you’ll spend each year once fuel, insurance, maintenance, and other costs are factored in.
-To help provide answers, AAA’s "Your Driving Costs" study looks into driving-related expenses each year to see which way they’re trending.1
+To help provide answers, the AAA "Your Driving Costs" study investigates driving-related expenses each year to see which way they’re trending.1

 This year, the total annual cost to drive a new vehicle 15,000 miles came out to $9,282.
 That’s a 4.9% increase from the previous year.